 I Note: Swap and Pop operations can also be created using the static label maps from the MPLS interface properties window.
 See 17.10 "To create static hops from an MPLS interface properties window" (p.
-228) for the procedure to create static hops from MPLS interface properties window.
+230) for the procedure to create static hops from MPLS interface properties window.

 6 Click OK to save the changes and close the forms.
 End of steps 17.10 To create static hops from an MPLS interface properties window Note: SWAP and POP operations are defined once the PUSH configuration is set.
 On the network, each node is explicitly defined as a Swap or Pop NE.
-17.10.1 Steps 1 In the navigation tree routing view, expand Network→Wavence→Routing Instance→MPLS.
-2 Right-click on the Interface INTF and choose Properties.
+17.10.1 Steps 1 ------------------------------------ 2 Right-click on the Interface INTF and choose Properties.
 The MPLS Interface (Edit) form opens.
-3 Click Static Label Maps and click Create.
+3 - Click Static Label Maps and click Create.
 The Static Label Maps (Create) form opens.
 4 Based on the Label Action selected, set the required parameters.
 5 - Click OK to save and close the forms.
-End of steps 17.11 To configure static routes on a VPRN site 17.11.1 Steps 1 ------------------------------------ 2 - Choose a VPRN service and click Properties.
-The VPRN Service (Edit) form opens On the service navigation tree, expand the Sites icon. right-click on a routing instance and choose Properties.
+End of steps 17.11 To configure static routes on a VPRN site 17.11.1 Steps 1 - Choose Manage→Service→Services from the NFM-P main menu.
+The Manage Services form opens.
+2 Choose a VPRN service and click Properties.
+The VPRN Service (Edit) form opens.
+3 - On the service navigation tree, expand the Sites icon, right-click on a routing instance and choose Properties.
 The VPRN Site (Edit) form opens.